imazen/reunion/readme.md

 Reunion is both a library and webapp for repeatable accounting, expense categorization, and reporting.

+**Year-end accounting in one day** &mdash; automate with a Ruby DSL, then add overrides through the web app.

-**Eliminate audit anxiety &mdash; produce deduction reports with evidence already attached.**
+**Eliminate audit anxiety** &mdash; access deduction reports with evidence already attached.

+**Automatic reconciliation** &mdash; never lose a transaction (or confidence in your data).
+Balances are perpetually checked against intermediate transactions.

+**Reunion :heart: Git** - See diffs of everything that changes

 All work is described in the form of input transaction files, override files, and logic rules.